gmatht/lyx-gc/README.md

 # Readme for lyx-gc

-A Grammar Checker for LyX and LaTeX
+A Grammar Checker for LyX and LaTeX.
+There is an [online demo](http://mccabedj.ucc.asn.au/checktex.html).

 A more elaborate readme is found on the [LyX-wiki](http://wiki.lyx.org/Tools/LyX-GrammarChecker)